| |

 Well, during the cooking process, this fat will begin to melt and as it does, this super tasty juices will flow over the brisket and down the sides sort of self-basting.

-One thing that I like to do and it has proven to be a great method is to cut a crosshatch pattern into the fat cap.
-Try not to cut into the meat but it’s not the end of the world if it does happen.
+Now, let's cut a crosshatch pattern into the fat cap.
+Try not to cut into the meat but it's not the end of the world if it does happen.

 This allows the juices to get trapped a little down next to the meat helping to keep it more moist.
 It also gives the rub a place to hold on to so the melting fat cap doesn’t just wash all of the rub away.
 I also believe this gives the smoke just a little bit of access to the meat that it wouldn’t have on that side otherwise.

-Now let’s do the molasses thing to the fat cap..
+Now let's do the molasses thing to the fat cap.

 The brisket is now in the correct configuration and is ready for the smoker and you can start dreaming about the delicious smoked brisket you’ll soon be enjoying!